-All Welfare Reforms are now live in Northern Ireland, including Universal Credit which has been successfully rolled out for new claims.
-DWP has announced plans to commence testing its approach for the planned transfer of legacy benefit claimants, including Tax Credit claimants to Universal Credit (known as Move to UC), before scaling of the managed migration process is started in earnest.

-The DWP commenced testing for Move to UC in May 2022 and in January 2023 published its findings from this early Testable Service.
+All Welfare Reforms are now live in Northern Ireland, including Universal Credit (UC) which has been successfully rolled out for new claims.
+The final stage of UC implementation to migrate legacy benefit customers to UC is known as 'Move to UC'.
+DWP commenced testing for Move to UC in May 2022 and in January 2023 published its findings from this early Testable Service.
 In March 2023, DWP announced its plans to increase the number of Migration Notices being issued as part of the Move to UC.
-DfC confirmed its commitment to undertake a similar test and learn Discovery exercise and this commenced in April 2023.
+DfC confirmed its commitment to undertake a similar test and learn Discovery exercise which commenced in April 2023.
 This involves Tax credit only customers, who will be the first customers to move to UC and aligns with the DWP approach.
 The Department continues to consider its approach in respect of wider rollout and increased volumes but is committed, in line with DWP, to have completed the Move to UC exercise by the end of 2024-25.